 ERISA and the Internal Revenue Code impose certain duties on persons who are fiduciaries of an employee benefit plan that is subject to Title I of ERISA or Section 4975 of the Internal Revenue Code (an "ERISA Plan") and prohibit certain transactions involving the assets of an ERISA Plan and its fiduciaries or other interested parties.
-Under ERISA and the Internal Revenue Code, any person who exercises any discretionary authority or control over the administration of an ERISA Plan or the management or disposition of the assets of an ERISA Plan, or who renders investment advice for a fee or other compensation to an ERISA plan, is generally considered to be a fiduciary of the ERISA Plan.
+Under ERISA and the Internal Revenue Code, any person who exercises any discretionary authority or control over the administration of an ERISA Plan or the management or disposition of the assets of an ERISA Plan, or who renders investment advice for a fee or other compensation to an ERISA Plan, is generally considered to be a fiduciary of the ERISA Plan.
 In considering an investment in our units or debt securities, among other things, consideration should be given to:

-- whether the investment is prudent under Section 404(a)(1)(B) of ERISA and any other applicable Similar Laws; - whether in making the investment, that plan will satisfy the diversification requirements of Section 404(a)(1)(C) of ERISA and any other applicable Similar Laws; - whether the investment is permitted under the terms of the applicable documents governing the plan; - whether the investment will comply with the delegation of control and "prohibited transaction" provisions of ERISA, the Internal Revenue Code and any other applicable Similar Laws (see below); - whether in making the investment, that plan will be considered to hold as plan assets (1) only the investment in our partnership units or (2) an undivided interest in our underlying assets (see below); and - whether the investment will result in recognition of unrelated business taxable income by the plan and, if so, the potential after-tax investment return.
-Please see "Material U.S. Federal Income Tax Consequences Tax-Exempt Organizations and Other Investors."
+- whether the investment is prudent under Section 404(a)(1)(B) of ERISA and any other applicable Similar Laws; - whether in making the investment, that plan will satisfy the diversification requirements of Section 404(a)(1)(C) of ERISA and any other applicable Similar Laws; - whether the investment will comply with the delegation of control and "prohibited transaction" provisions of ERISA, the Internal Revenue Code, and any other applicable Similar Laws (see below); - whether in making the investment, that plan will be considered to hold as plan assets (1) only the investment in our partnership units or debt securities or (2) an undivided interest in our underlying assets (see below); and - whether the investment will result in recognition of unrelated business taxable income by the plan and, if so, the potential after-tax investment return.
+Please see "Material Tax Consequences - Tax-Exempt Organizations and Other Investors."